1.1. Model of XML element in X-definition

 Note the cardinality constraints (quantifier - optional, required, and others) preceding the validation method.
 Note also the use of comments (/*...*/) within the model description.

-The language used for a description of data values we call the "X-script" of X-definition:
+The language used for a description of data values we call the "X-script" of X-definition.
+The XML element model with the book will be of the form:

 published = "optional gYear(); /* year of publishing is not required. */"